CERTCC/CERT-Guide-to-CVD/docs/appendices/Appendix-E---Disclosure-Policy-Templates_47677527.md

 BugCrowd and CipherLaw created the Open Source Vulnerability Disclosure Framework, offered under a Creative Commons Attribution 4.0 International License.
-The framework \"is designed to quickly and smoothly prepare your organization to work with the independent security researcher community while reducing the legal risks to researchers and companies.\" In addition to a policy template \"written with both simplicity and legal completeness in mind,\" a guidance document is provided for setting up a vulnerability disclosure program.
+The framework "is designed to quickly and smoothly prepare your organization to work with the independent security researcher community while reducing the legal risks to researchers and companies."
+In addition to a policy template "written with both simplicity and legal completeness in mind," a guidance document is provided for setting up a vulnerability disclosure program.

 [https://github.com/bugcrowd/disclosure-policy](https://github.com/bugcrowd/disclosure-policy){.external-link